 It was here, though in a former building on the site, that the famous Baptist preacher Charles Haddon Spurgeon (1834-1892) began his ministry.
 He was a teenage Sunday School teacher, but such was his eloquence that many of the adults in the church deserted the main services and started attending the Sunday School.
 The young evangelist went on to pastor a small church at Waterbeach near Cambridge, before transferring to London, where, still in his teens, he preached to vast congregations.

-The present church was built in 1903, but there appears to be no visible memorial to the link with Spurgeon.
+The present church was built in 1903, but there appears to be no memorial to Spurgeon.
 The stained glass windows behind the pulpit show scenes from Pilgrim's Progress, and the church also has a chair that belonged to Baptist pioneer missionary William Carey.

 Located on Trumpington Street, the college has strong links to Nicholas Ridley (1503-1555), reformer Bishop of London in the reign of Edward VI and founder of many hospitals and schools, whose portrait hangs in the dining hall.
 A path through the gardens here is known as Ridley's Walk.